podio/podio-objc-platform/authentication/index.md

 }
 {% endhighlight %}

-The authentication state is kept by a singleton instance of [`PKCClient`](https://github.com/podio/podio-objc/blob/master/PodioPlatformKit/Core/PKCClient.h).
+The authentication state is kept by a singleton instance of [`PKTClient`](https://github.com/podio/podio-objc/blob/master/PodioPlatformKit/Core/PKTClient.h).

-Whenver the the authentication state of the client changes, meaning the token is updated, the `PKCClientAuthenticationStateDidChangeNotification` notification is posted.
+Whenver the the authentication state of the client changes, meaning the token is updated, the `PKTClientAuthenticationStateDidChangeNotification` notification is posted.
 This can be useful to observe for changing the state of your UI or show a login screen.

 For more details about authentication and the Podio API, more information can be found [here](https://developers.podio.com/authentication).